Note: This unit version is currently under review and is subject to change!

-The following topics are covered: logic operations, theorems and Boolean algebra, number operations (binary, hex, integer and floating point), combinational logic analysis and synthesis, sequential logic, registers, counters, bus systems, state machines, simple CAD tools for logic design, and the design of a simple computer.
+The following topics are covered: logic operations, theorems and Boolean algebra, number systems (integer and floating point), combinational logic analysis and synthesis, sequential logic, registers, counters, bus systems, state machines, simple CAD tools for logic design, and the design of a simple computer.

 |Assumed Knowledge:||ELEC1601.
 This unit of study assumes some knowledge of digital data representation and basic computer organisation.|

 Independent Study: Self study.